 - Only 240V.

 AHP AlphaCut 60 is another good plasma cutter that comes at a price just under $1000.
 It has the solid build quality and a big boost of power.
 It can generate up to 60 amps of power to cut through even the most tricky surfaces, such as rusted or coated metals.
 This system is recommended for DIY enthusiasts or light shop work.

 - 110V/220V dual voltage capability with an adaptor included making the switch between the two quick and easy.

 - Using 110V, you can clean-cut metals up to ½”.
 Using 220V, the maximum thickness can go up to ¾”.
 It will be a slow cut, but still a clean one.
 Some users have even been able to cut 1 inch.
 However, the cut won’t be as clean.

 - Commercial class efficiency.
 This plasma cutter offers the highest rated 60% duty cycle at 60 amps.
 This allows you to accomplish a lot more at an even pace, which is especially important if you’re doing heavy duty cutting projects.

 - A continuous pilot arc that allows creating very smooth cuts.
-The smoothness also equals to better efficiency and allows to work on rough metal surfaces.
+The smoothness also equals better efficiency and allows you to work on rough metal surfaces.
 It will give perfectly good cuts even if the metal is rusted, painted or expanded.
 The pilot arc also cancels the need to stop every time you run into holes in the material.

 - 3-year warranty.